Tapewormer/Data_Product_Week4/README.md

-# Data_Product_Week4
+# Data Inspector
-Assignment for week 4 of the data product course from the data science specialisation on Coursera
+Assignment for week 4 of the data product course from the data science specialisation on Coursera.